omiddehkordi/BatteryTestData/README.md

     1) In your computer's terminal change the directory to the project directory with the command cd PATH (e.g. cd /Users/omid/Desktop/BatteryDataAnalysis)

-    2)Then Run the program with ./stats.py in your Terminal
+    2) For Mac run the program with ./stats.py in your Terminal

+    3) For Windows run it with the command python stats.py in cmd

     3) A browse window will appear in which you can choose the test data file you want